All Products

 Description

-Delivery Start Offset
+Start Offset

-For example, if you set Delivery Start Offset to 2024-04-09 13:10, the system starts consuming data from the first entry after 13:10 on April 9, 2024.
+For example, if you set Start Offset to 2024-04-09 13:10, the system starts consuming data from the first record after 13:10 on April 9, 2024.

 Dirty Data Processing Mode

-Convert UNIX Timestamp To Datetime
+Convert Unix Timestamp into Datetime

 4. After you configure the parameters, click Submit.

-Step 4: Start the data synchronization task
+Step 4: Start the data sync task

 Step 5: Manage the Data Source

-On the Data Synchronization page, you can perform the following operations in the Actions column.
+On the data synchronization page, you can perform the following operations in the Actions column.

 Operation